 Under the Basic Law, only the SAR government, not members of the legislature, may introduce bills that affect public expenditure, the political structure, or government policy.

-The SAR sends 36 deputies to the National People’s Congress and has approximately 200 delegates in the Chinese People’s Political Consultative Conference – bodies that operate under the direction of the Chinese Communist Party and do not exercise legislative independence.
-The approval of the chief executive, two-thirds of the Legislative Council, and two-thirds of the SAR’s delegates to the legislature are required to place an amendment to the Basic Law on the legislative agenda, which has the sole power to amend the Basic Law.
+The SAR sends 36 deputies to China’s National People’s Congress (legislature, NPC) and had approximately 200 delegates in the Chinese People’s Political Consultative Conference–bodies that operate under the direction of the Chinese Communist Party and do not exercise legislative independence.
+The approval of the chief executive, two-thirds of the Legislative Council, and two-thirds of the SAR’s delegates to the NPC are required to place an amendment to the Basic Law on the agenda of the NPC, which has the sole power to amend the Basic Law.

 Elections and Political Participation

-Participation of Women and Members of Minority Groups: No law limits participation of women or members of minority groups in the political process, and they did participate.
-Following December Legislative Council elections, there were 17 women Legislative Council members (approximately 19 percent).
-In 2017 Carrie Lam was selected to be the SAR’s first female chief executive.
+Participation of Women and Minorities: No law limits participation of women in the political process, and they did participate.
+Fifteen percent of the Legislative Council’s members were women.
+In March 2017, Carrie Lam was elected to be the SAR’s first female chief executive.

-There is no legal restriction against members of historically marginalized or ethnic minority groups running for electoral office or serving as electoral monitors.
-There were, however, no members of ethnic minority groups in the Legislative Council, and members of such groups reported they considered themselves unrepresented.
+There is no legal restriction against ethnic minorities running for electoral office, serving as electoral monitors, or participating in the civil service.
+There were no members of ethnic minorities in the Legislative Council, and members of ethnic minorities reported they considered themselves unrepresented.

 Section 4.
 Corruption and Lack of Transparency in Government